Skip to main content

 • Meeting-capable spaces.
 Some Centurion Lounges and airline premium lounges have small meeting rooms or phone booths you can use for private calls.

-My rule: I try to arrive at the airport 30 minutes earlier than I need to.
-That extra time in the lounge is genuinely productive - more so than the equivalent time in most coffee shops.
-I've written reports, prepped presentations, and taken sales calls, all from a lounge chair with a decent espresso.
+A useful rule: arrive at the airport 30 minutes earlier than you need to.
+That extra time in the lounge is genuinely productive, more so than the equivalent time in most coffee shops.
+It's an easy place to write reports, prep presentations, and take sales calls, all from a lounge chair with a decent espresso.

 The Shower Strategy

 Showers in airport lounges are the most underrated business travel hack.
-Here's when I use them:
+Here's when they earn their keep:

 • Red-eye arrivals.
 Landing at 6 AM and heading straight to a meeting?
 A 10-minute shower transforms you from zombie to human.

 • Long layovers.
-Anything over 3 hours, I'll shower midway through just to reset.
+On anything over 3 hours, a shower midway through is a good way to reset.

 • Post-gym flights.
 If you're one of those people who works out before heading to the airport (respect), a lounge shower is essential.